 The Portfolio Object defines three Resources to support Services that can be used in conjunction with the Identity resource: GetAuthData, AuthData, AuthStatus.

-GetAuthData: defines a executable Resource which is used to trigger the process of generating data according to the set of arguments provided with the LWM2M Server request.
+GetAuthData: defines a executable Resource which is used to trigger the process of generating data according to the set of arguments provided with the LwM2M Server request.

 Argument 0: ‘Service’: the type of Service required.
 Two Services are specified in section 5.2.2: Data Authentication and Data encryption.
 Services